The 2019 Rice football recruiting class has earned the commitment from lightning-quick California play-maker Jake Bailey out of John Bosco High.

 Bailey’s big game was a part of an impressive career and senior season by the 5-foot-10 speedster.
 He finished the year with 809 receiving yards and 11 touchdowns on 46 receptions.
 There’s no doubt he has the wheels to make an impact on offense, but his first look might come at defensive back.
 In addition to the gaudy offense stats, Bailey owns three career interceptions and a forced fumble.

 Rice beat out offers from BYU, Boston College and several Ivy League schools to secure Bailey’s commitment.
 Going out of state to land a priority target all while beating out a Power 5 school as well as one of the biggest brands in the midwest is a tremendous credit to Mike Bloomgren and his staff.

 Bailey is going to see the field early on in his career and could fill a variety of roles.
 That’s the floor.
-If he can assimilate quickly into the college game the sky really might be the limit for him at Rice, whether he plays on offense, defense, special teams or all of the above.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+If he can assimilate quickly into the college game the sky really might be the limit for him at Rice, whether he plays on offense, defense, special teams or all of the above.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Basketball 2020 Game Preview: Men at UTEP | Women at UAB

 - Rice Baseball 2020: Previewing the UC Irvine series

 - Rice Women’s Basketball Preview: Owls seek rebound vs North Texas